fpetersma/CKMR_grey_reef_sharks/README.md

 1. Data was simulated using "simulating/simple_sims.R" for the simple population and "simulating/complex_sims.R" for the complex population.
 The seeds were hardcoded in (see l.49 in "simple_sims.R" and l.57 in "complex_sims.R").
 2. The script "simulating/finding_pairs_bluewhale.R" was used to extract the kin pairs from the data simulated in step 1.
 This script was written to run in parallel (similar to the previous two scripts) on a server with 30+ cores.
 3. Next, the script "fitting/fit_and_visualise_scenarios.R" is used to fit the CKMR models to the simulated data.
-4. Descriptive statistics were extracted using the functions "general/extract_descriptives.R"
+4. Descriptive statistics were extracted using the functions "general/extract_descriptives.R" and "general/some_simulation_descriptives.R".
 5. An overview of maximum likelihood variance estimates was created using "general/estimate_variance_mle.R"
-6. The performance metrics were derived and an overview was created in "general/extract_performance_metrics_new.R".
+6. The performance metrics were derived and overviews/tables were created in "general/extract_performance_metrics_new.R".
-7.

 ## Visualisations